Alyssasorensen/flask_e2e_project/docs/README.md

 This technology stack indicates a modern web development setup, integrating various tools and services to cover version control, web framework, database management, security, logging, containerization, and cloud deployment.
 The choice of technologies reflects a well-rounded approach to building and deploying web applications with a focus on scalability, security, and maintainability.

 ## **Steps to Run the Web Service if Someone Wanted to Run Locally or Deploy to the Cloud**

+**Run Locally**

+1. Clone the repository:

+Clone the GitHub repository to your local machine.

+2. Set Up Virtual Environment:

+Create a virtual environment and activate it.

+3. Install Dependencies:

+Install the required dependencies using pip.

+4. Configure Environment Variables:

+Create a .env file in the project root and set necessary environment variables like database connection details, API keys, etc.

+5. Run the Flask Application:

+Use "Python" and then follow with the name of your app.py file.

+**Deploy to the Cloud**

+1. Create GCP Project:

+This can be done on Google Cloud Console.

+2. Enable app engine.

+3. Configure Database:

+For this web app, I am using MySQL, therefore I needed to setup the database and conenction details.

+4. Set Environment Variables on GCP:

+In the GCP Console, navigate to your App Engine settings and set environment variables for the application.

+5. Deploy to the app engine.

+6. Access the Deployed Application:

+Access through the provided URL.

 ## **Template of the .env File Structure**
 DB_HOST=